-That’s why I’ll show you 15 great examples of content marketing in all categories.
+That’s why I’ll show you some great examples of content marketing in all categories.
 Then, you can model them, tweak them, and apply them to your own businesses.

-Even in those days, however, they had a variety of different custom choices.
+Even in those days, however, they had various custom choices.

-They could play with the words in their advertisements, the picture they showed, the placement of it, and the CTA.
+They could play with the words in their advertisements, the picture they showed, their placement of them, and the CTA.

-In other words, although there were few content marketing methods, the options were still remarkably vast.
+In other words, although there were fewer content marketing methods, the options were still remarkably vast.

-Today, more content marketing mediums and methods exist than ever before in the history of the world.
+Today, more content marketing mediums and methods exist than ever before.
 That means that the number of strategies is even greater.